GoAskAway/rill/examples/README.md

 ### Q: How to debug guests?

 A:
-1. Use `npm run build:dev` to build with sourcemaps
+1. Use `bun run build:dev` to build with sourcemaps
 2. Enable `debug: true` in Engine configuration
 3. Use console.log for logging (visible on host side)